 Most cross trainer machines have handles that allow you to move your arms with each stride.
 Take advantage of this feature to work your upper body and burn more calories.

 If you can’t find a machine that will let you work your upper body, avoid leaning on the machine or its stationary handles.
 Doing this can prevent you from burning as many calories as possible.
+We have assembled some of the best cross trainers in the UK in our buyer’s guide so finding one to fit your requirements shouldn’t be difficult.

 3. You Never Change Your Workout